h2oai/h2o-3/h2o-docs/src/product/automl.rst

   - CUDA 8

   You can monitor your GPU utilization via the ``nvidia-smi`` command.
 Refer to https://developer.nvidia.com/nvidia-system-management-interface for more information.

+-   **Why don't I see XGBoost models?**

+  AutoML includes `XGBoost <data-science/xgboost.html>`__ GBMs (Gradient Boosting Machines) among its set of algorithms.
+This feature is currently provided with the following restrictions:

+  - XGBoost is not available on Windows machines.
+  - XGBoost is used only if it is available globally and if it hasn't been explicitly `disabled <data-science/xgboost.html#disabling-xgboost>`__.
+You can check if XGBoost is available by using the ``h2o.xgboost.available()`` in R or ``h2o.estimators.xgboost.H2OXGBoostEstimator.available()`` in Python.

 Resources